MacKentoch/reactNativeReduxFastStarter/README.md

 This React Native starter is my own React Native starter (`iOS` and `android`).

-It contains all I need or find useful most of the time in a mobile application.
+It contains all I need or find useful most of the time to start a new mobile application.

 ![preview](./ios-preview.gif)